OPENING TIMES AND PRICES:

 Visitors can enjoy lunch, tea and other light refreshments at the Terrace Café during our opening hours.

-During sugar cane season, the syrup factory grinds sugar cane from January to May; please view our Special Events for more information.
+The steam operated syrup factory c.1890, grinds sugar cane from January to May; please view our Special Events for more information.

-General admission includes entrance to St. Nicholas Abbey, with access to the great house, syrup factory and bottling room.
+General admission includes entrance to St. Nicholas Abbey, with an hourly tour of to the great house, syrup factory and bottling plant.
 Guests are also encouraged to explore the plantation’s beautiful formal gardens, gullies and nearby Cherry Tree Hill, a majestic avenue of Mahogany Trees offering a breathtaking view of the island’s rugged east coast.

 During your visit, you can enjoy a charming home movie c.1935, the plantation’s museum and a complimentary rum or fruit punch on our terrace overlooking the gully.
 Visitors over the age of 18 may also enjoy complimentary rum tasting during their tour.

-Guided tours are scheduled on the hour from 10.30 - 2.00 pm; you are welcome to join a tour already in progress.
+Guided tours are scheduled on the hour from 10.30 a.m. - 3.30 p.m.; or you are welcome to join a tour already in progress.
 Visitors are however, given a detailed tour brochure if they prefer to explore on their own. (one per couple or single visitor).
-Please enquire with the guides at the entrance to the great house.

 *Entrance fees are subject to change without notice.

 Large groups of persons are recommended to book their visit to St. Nicholas Abbey in advance.
 Please contact our reception staff to plan your group visit.

 St. Nicholas Abbey welcomes visitors with special needs.
 We recommend you contact us in advance for personalised advice on how to make the most of your visit to the plantation.